How to use Money Mama

 Kids who use Money Mama get excited because they now know they have a plan for their money!

-Typical piggy banks teach save and spend… Money Mama teaches kids the four concepts of creating wealth.
+Kids get excited when they see Money Mama, unlike other piggy banks that teach save and spend… Money Mama teaches kids how to create wealth.

 No other piggybank on the market has four piggybanks in one, each with their own personality and compartment!